 - Highlights: The Highlands gateway town of Fort William.
 Glenfinnan and the spectacular viaduct.

-Because it starts in Glasgow it’s easy to take this journey but be warned that also means it gets quite busy in peak tourists season so you might not necessarily have the most relaxing of times, but I travelled the length of it in October which was very quiet and I had the carriage to myself in some sections.
+The West Highland Line starts in Glasgow so getting to the first station at Queen Street is easy, but be warned that also means it gets busy in the peak tourist season (June to August) so you might not necessarily have the most relaxing of times.
+That being said, I travelled the length of it in October which was very quiet and I frequently had the carriage to myself.

 The Far North line.